express-ts/create-npack-app/CONTRIBUTING.md

-# Contributing to Create React App
+# Contributing to Create Npack App

-Loving Create React App and want to get involved?
+Loving Create Npack App and want to get involved?
 Thanks!
 There are plenty of ways you can help.

 Please take a moment to review this document in order to make the contribution process straightforward and effective for everyone involved.